stoyicker/espresso-onautoscrolledtoview/README.md

 package onautoscrolledtoview;

 public final class OnAutoScrolledToView {
-  public static void onAutoScrolledToView(Matcher<View>, Options) }
+  public static void onAutoScrolledToView(Matcher<View>, Matcher<View>, Options)
+}
 ```

-The first parameter is the matcher that describes a
+The first parameter is the matcher that describes a condition to use to find your view, the second
+one is used to find the view to perform scrolling on (must be a direct or indirect parent of the
-condition to use to find your view, and the second one carries configuration that you may use to
+view depicted by the first one), and the third one carries configuration that you may use to
 customize the scrolling behavior.

-You may use `Options.builder()` to get an instance.
-See [Options](library/src/main/java/onautoscrolledtoview/OnAutoScrolledToView.java#L23)
+You may use `Options.builder()` to get a builder instance.
+See [Options](library/src/main/java/onautoscrolledtoview/OnAutoScrolledToView.java#L24)
 for documentation and defaults that are used for each field if unset (or when using
 `onAutoScrolledToView(Matcher<View>)`, the `Options`-less overload instead).